Napoli - Siviglia: ...Nápoles tan excelente,

 24 November 2022

-This year's presentation of the Di Meo Calendar, promoted and produced every year by the Cultural Association “Di Meo vini ad arte” and now in its 21st edition, will be held in Seville, the capital of Andalusia, the westernmost point in Europe of the Crown of Spain, of which Naples was the eastern shore.
+This year's presentation of the Di Meo Calendar, promoted and produced every year by the Association “Di Meo vini ad arte” and now in its 21st edition, will be held in Seville, the capital of Andalusia, the westernmost point in Europe of the Crown of Spain, of which Naples was the eastern shore.

 While Naples represents the place from which the Italian Renaissance spread into the Iberian Peninsula, Seville is the gateway from which Spain and the whole of Europe made contact with las Indias.